-Above: Squad 5 in 1962 from left: Ralph Curry (rhythm guitar), Roy Linsey (lead guitar), Dave 'Mouse' Morley (drums), Rick Godding (bass guitar), Brian Croft (vocals) Photo courtesy Roy Linsey

-S quad 5 evolved in 1961 from a band originally called Moonstones.
-Line up comprised Dave Morley (drums), Rick Godding (bass guitar), Roy Linsey (lead guitar), Alan Northfield (rhythm guitar) - replaced by Ralph Curry in early 1962 - and Brian Croft (vocalist).

-Our first gig was in Shepreth Memorial Hall where we received the princely sum of $\pounds 8$ .
+Above: Squad 5 in 1962 from left: Ralph Curry (rhythm guitar), Roy Linsey (lead guitar), Dave Mouse' Morley (drums), Rick Godding (bass guitar), Brian Croft (vocals) Photo courtesy Roy Linsey quad 5 evolved in 1961 from a band originally called Moonstones.
+The line-up comprised Dave Morley (drums), Rick Godding (bass guitar), Roy Linsey (lead guitar), Alan Northfield (rhythm guitar) - replaced by Ralph Curry in early 1962 - and Brian Croft (vocalist).
+Their first gig was in Shepreth Memorial Hall where they received the princely sum of £8.
 Transport was provided by a close friend in his Morris 8 Tourer - five blokes plus driver and kit bundled in together.

-Regular gigs were played at Trumpington, Shelford, Whittlesford, Burwell, Fulbourn and many more too numerous to mention here.

-At Christmas 1962 we did a gig for W G Pye at the Dorothy, opposite the Reg Cottage Orchestra.
-When we finished the evening, Reg offered us regular work on Wednesdays and Saturdays to provide the rock & roll element.

-The manager of the Dorothy at that time, Richard Condon, asked us if we would venture further by calling in other bands such as the Dawnbreakers.
-We were then earning $\pounds 25$ per night.

-Squad 5 were the opening band for the Dorothy and covered on their own for about two months before any other local band appeared.

-We had now progressed to our own transport having purchased a Brooke Bond Tea sales van from Richard Duce's scrapyard in Coldham's Lane, at the huge cost of $\pounds 60$ .

-There was calamity on the way to the first gig at the Dorothy when the van broke down.
-On ringing the Dorothy to let them know our dilemma, Richard Condon came out in his car and transported us to the venue in two loads!
+Regular gigs were played at Trumpington, Shelford, Whittlesford, Burwell, Fulbourn and many more too numerous to mention.
+Roy Linsey recalls an important night for the band: "At Christmas 1962 we did a gig for W G Pye at the Dorothy Ballroom, opposite the Reg Cottage Band.
+When we finished the evening, Reg offered us regular work on the Wednesdays and Saturdays to provide the rock 'n' roll element.
+Eventually, the manager of the Dorothy at that time, Richard Condon, asked if we would venture further by calling in other bands such as the Dawnbreakers.
+We were then earning £25 per night."
+Squad 5 became the opening band for the Dorothy and covered on their own for around two months before any other local band appeared.
+They had now progressed to their own transport having purchased a Brook Bond Tea sales van from Richard Duce's scrapyard in Coldham's Lane at the huge cost of £60.
+However, there was calamity on the way to the first gig at the Dorothy when the van broke down.
+On phoning the Dorothy to let them know the band's dilemma, Richard Condon came out in his

-We continued at the Dorothy for about 18

-Above: a publicity photo of Squad 5 and, below, posters from two village gigs Courtesy Roy Linsey months to two years and later played the Victoria Ballroom many times.
+Above: a publicity photo of Squad 5 and, below, posters from two village gigs Courtesy Roy Linsey

-<text><text><text><text><text><text><text><text><text><text><text>
+TWIST 'N SHAKE

+COMBERTON VILLAGE COLLEGE

+FRIDAY.
+29th MAY 1964

+The Tabullar

+SQUAD 5

+THE WORRYIN' KIND

+An Administra of the 1th g.m.
+ADMISSION.
+Alcar and transported them to the venue - in two loads!
-The Rex Ballroom was another regular venue where we played as the second band with the Rolling Stones, Johnny Kidd and the Pirates, the Piltdown Men and many others, some of whom have passed into oblivion.

-We promoted many of our own gigs, playing at Whittlesford and Shelford Memorial Halls and other similar venues which gave a huge boost to income.

-We also continued to gig in youth clubs, village halls etc. in Cambridgeshire until we disbanded in 1964.

-A disgruntled member of the band left - over a woman! - and although he was replaced, the lineup didn't work out.
-Squad 5 was a popular band in its heyday, they were fun days and it was enjoyable work.

-The Zodiacs John Clarke talks to David Chapman
+"We continued at the Dorothy for about 18 months to two years and later played the Victoria Ballroom many times," recalls Roy.
+"The Rex Ballroom was another regular venue where we played as the second band with the Rolling Stones, Johnny Kidd and the Pirates, the Piltdown Men and many others, some of whom have passed into oblivion.
+We promoted many of our own gigs, playing at Whittlesford and Shelford Memorial Halls and other similar venues which gave a huge boost to our income."
+Squad 5 continued to gig in youth clubs, village halls etc in Cambridgeshire until they disbanded in 1964 when a disgruntled member of the band left, "Over a woman!", and although he was replaced, the new line-up didn't work out.
+"Squad 5 was a popular band in its heyday, they were fun days and it was enjoyable work."
+Thanks to Roy Linsey The Zodiacs John Clarke talks to David Chapman